Robert Donat: Later career

 In 1946, Donat and Asherson appeared at the Aldwych Theatre in a production of Much Ado About Nothing, directed by Donat.
 He also directed The Man Behind the Statue by Peter Ustinov.
 Both lost money.
+In early 1947, immediately following his release from MGM-British, Eagle-Lion Films planned to shoot Gerald Butler's Kiss the Blood Off My Hands with Donat in the lead and purchased the screen rights to the novel.
+The film was not made and the screen rights were scooped up by Burt Lancaster who starred in a 1948 film version.

 Donat had a small but crucial scene as Irish leader Charles Stewart Parnell in Captain Boycott (1947) with Stewart Granger.
 He appeared on stage in a revival of A Sleeping Clergyman in 1947.

 He auditioned as Bill Sikes in David Lean's Oliver Twist (1948), but Lean thought him wrong for the part and cast Robert Newton instead.
 Donat played the male lead in The Winslow Boy (1948), a popular adaptation of the Terence Rattigan play.

 Donat and Asherson reprised their stage roles in the film version of The Cure for Love (1949).
 His only film as director, its production was affected by his ill health.
 The film's soundtrack had to be re-recorded after shooting was completed because Donat's asthma had severely affected his voice.
 Modestly received by a reviewer in The Monthly Film Bulletin, and described as "pedestrian" by Philip French in 2009, it was a hit in the North.
 In this film, Donat used his natural Mancunian accent, which his early elocution lessons had attempted to suppress completely.

 Donat appeared on radio.
-In 1949, he did a performance of Justify by John Galsworthy on Theatre Guild on the Air for America.
+In October 1949, he did a performance of Justice by John Galsworthy on Theatre Guild on the Air for America.
 Donat and Asherson also appeared in The Magic Box (1951), in which Donat played William Friese-Greene.
 However, his asthma continued to affect his ability to perform.